 So with no firm resolution on which format is better—and with most people agreeing that the best format is both—how should you choose what format to use for your next blog post?

 Kylie Williams of Kylie Williams Communications and Marketing recommends the following three-step process:

 She also provides an example: “Say you have an urban homesteading blog, and your ideal customer is a city dweller making a lifestyle change.
 They search for garden supplies and chicken feed during work hours.
 At lunch, they search for educational information.
 After work, they watch how-to videos.”

 “Now that you’ve built a picture of why, where, and when your audience is online, it’s time to fill the gap with what they’re looking at.”

-And finally, several respondents suggested that using data is the only way to know for sure what content format your audience prefers.
+And finally, several respondents suggested that using data from a marketing dashboard software is the only way to know for sure what content format your audience prefers.